Cosmic-Ide/Cosmic-IDE/docs/README.md

 The user guide covers the visible product flow from environment initialization through project creation, import, editing, builds, and terminal use.
-The settings reference covers every category currently listed by `SettingsScreen`, including categories whose dedicated UI is unfinished.
-The engineering pages cover every Gradle module and each non-trivial process boundary.
+The settings reference covers every category listed by `SettingsScreen`, including those with unfinished UI.
+The engineering pages cover every Gradle module and non-trivial process boundary.

-Small helper classes and routine Compose layout are intentionally documented through their owning feature rather than mirrored class by class.
-Update the relevant page whenever a user workflow, storage contract, extension API, generated artifact, or process boundary changes.
+Small helper classes and routine Compose layouts are intentionally documented through their owning feature rather than mirrored class by class.
+Update the relevant page when modifying a user workflow, storage contract, extension API, generated artifact, or process boundary.